 CFS announces food safety report for September

-The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (October 30) released the findings of its food safety report for last month.
-The results of about 16,900 food samples tested were satisfactory except for nine samples that were announced earlier.
-The overall satisfactory rate was 99.9 per cent.
+The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (October 31) released the findings of its food safety report for last month.
+The results of about 4 900 food samples tested were found to be satisfactory except for nine unsatisfactory samples which were announced earlier.
+The overall satisfactory rate was 99.8 per cent.

-A CFS spokesman said about 2,000 food samples were collected for microbiological tests, some 5,500 samples were taken for chemical tests and the remaining 9,400 (including about 9,000 taken from food imported from Japan) were collected to test radiation levels.
+A CFS spokesman said about 1 200 food samples were collected for microbiological tests, and about 3 700 samples were taken for chemical and radiation level tests.

 The microbiological tests covered pathogens and hygiene indicators; the chemical tests included testing for pesticides, preservatives, metallic contaminants, colouring matters, veterinary drug residues and others; and the radiation level tests included testing for radioactive caesium and iodine in samples collected from imported food from different regions.

 The samples comprised about 1 500 samples of vegetables and fruit and their products; about 500 samples of cereals, grains and their products; about 600 samples of meat and poultry and their products; about 600 samples of milk, milk products and frozen confections; about 500 samples of aquatic and related products; and about 1 200 samples of other food commodities (including beverages, bakery products and snacks).